 The size of the data returned by GetRecords varies depending on the utilization

 of the shard.
-The maximum size of data that GetRecords can return is 10 MB.
+The maximum size of data that GetRecords can return is 10 MiB.

-If a call returns this amount of data, subsequent calls made within the next five
+If a call returns this amount of data, subsequent calls made within the next 5 seconds

 ProvisionedThroughputExceededException.
 If there is insufficient

-provisioned throughput on the stream, subsequent calls made within the next one second
+provisioned throughput on the stream, subsequent calls made within the next 1 second

 return any data when it throws an exception.
 For this reason, we recommend that you

-wait one second between calls to GetRecords; however, it's possible that the
+wait 1 second between calls to GetRecords.
+However, it's possible that the

 application will get exceptions for longer than 1 second.

 To detect whether the application is falling behind in processing, you can use the

 MillisBehindLatest response attribute.
 You can also monitor the stream